Transipedia/KaMRaT/toyroom/usecases/MakeTab.usecases/README.md

 # Making k-mer count matrix from fastq files

-The singularity image of KaMRaT integrates a `snakemake` workflow to produce k-mer count matrix from fastq files.
+The Apptainer/Singularity image of KaMRaT integrates a `snakemake` workflow to produce k-mer count matrix from fastq files.
 Here a toy example is provided as an instruction.

 To run the snakemake workflow, all the fastq files are required to be wrapped in a same folder, with suffixes in the same pattern.
 For example, in this show case, all the fastq files for the two toy samples are wrapped in the folder `toyroom/data/fastq_dir/`, with the shared suffixes pattern as `.R1.fastq.gz` and `.R2.fastq.gz`.